-5. At the 11th meeting, on 11 May 2009, H.E.
-Dr. Gonzalo Fernández, Minister of Foreign Affairs, presented the national report and made an opening statement, reiterating Uruguay's commitment to human rights.

-6. Uruguay highlighted the value of the Universal Periodic Review process, noting that it allowed holding consultations and assessing challenges with civil society organizations and state actors and indicating that consultations will continue in the follow-up phase on the recommendations to be emanated from the process.
+- 5. At the 11th meeting, on 11 May 2009, Gonzalo Fernández, Minister of Foreign Affairs, presented the national report and made an opening statement, reiterating Uruguay's commitment to human rights. - 6.
+Uruguay highlighted the value of the universal periodic review process, noting that it allowed for holding consultations and assessing challenges with civil society organizations and State actors and indicating that consultations will continue in the follow-up phase on the recommendations emanating from the process.
 Uruguay had in March 2009 ratified the Convention for the Protection of All Persons from Enforced Disappearance, recognizing the competence of the Committee.
-In February 2009, Uruguay ratified also the Convention on the Rights of Persons with Disabilities.
-As of January 2009, Uruguay has also began to work on the elaboration of reports for the United Nations treaty monitoring bodies with a view to submitting most of them before the end of the year.

-7. Uruguay reported that it had promulgated a large number of laws, amongst which the one on cooperation with the International Criminal Court,, act establishing a national human rights institution, a Statute on Refugees, a Law on Migrants, and laws on domestic labor, rural labor and freedom of expression.
-It is also in process of adopting a new press law.
+In February 2009, Uruguay also ratified the Convention on the Rights of Persons with Disabilities.
+In January 2009, Uruguay also began to work on the elaboration of reports for the United Nations treaty monitoring bodies with a view to submitting most of them before the end of the year. - 7.
+Uruguay reported that it had promulgated a large number of laws, including one on cooperation with the International Criminal Court, an act establishing a national human rights institution, a statute on refugees, a law on migrants and laws on domestic labour, rural labour and freedom of expression.
+It is also adopting a new press law.